-If there was a pill that mimicked the effects of exercise – without you having to workout – would you take it?
+If there was a pill that mimicked the effects of exercise – without you having to go to the gym – would you take it?
 Given the potential of skyrocketing stock prices bestowed on any company that could achieve this feat, it should come as no surprise that this has been a goal of big pharma for decades.
 So is it really possible?
-This is the promise of a new drug called SLU-PP-332, which, if the initial reports are true, may bring us one step closer to this holy grail of medical research- exercise in a pill.
-Let's review the SLU PP 332 proof, research, possible side effects and how much might work for you if the studies are to believed.
+A new drug called SLU-PP-332 promises to bring us one step closer to the holy grail of medical research – exercise in a pill, if the initial reports are true.

 What Does SLU-PP-32 Stand For?